masongrizchel/masongrizchel.github.io/index.md

 > "Sapiens qui prospicit" - Personal Mantra

 <br />
 <justify> Hello, and welcome to my website!
 I'm Rizchel, an astrophysicist and data scientist.
-I'm an Artificial Intelligence Projects Executive and currently a data-driven advocate for astrophysics. </justify>
+I'm also a data-driven advocate for astrophysics. </justify>
 <br />

 <br />
-<justify> Beyond my academic/research background, I'm the incoming interim CEO of Quant⟨AI⟩, a startup company focusing on AI solutions.
-While materializing this venture, I’m a Lead AI/ Astrophysics Education Program Consultant and AI Automation and Workflow Specialist.
+<justify> Beyond my academic/research background, I'm an Artificial Intelligence Projects Manager and a Chief Information Officer (CIO.
+While working at an AI/IT Development Solutions Company, I’m also a Lead AI/Astrophysics Education Program Consultant and AI Automation and Workflow Specialist.
 I’m also an aspiring Stand-Up Comedian.
 <br />
 </justify>